pcca-matrix/PCCA-Layout/README.md

-/* Added for Attract-mode (not mandatory) */ w=500            -> width of your special artwork h=100            -> height of your special artwork ext=png          -> extension of your special artwork (you can use any media extension (video, swf, or any image supported by Attract-mode)
+/* Added for Attract-mode (not mandatory) */ w=500            -> width of your special artwork h=100            -> height of your special artwork
 ```
 If no .ini file is found but you have special artwork inside your images/Special folder , the default settings will be applied.